CLI

 Examples:

-dotagents initdotagents init --agents claude,cursordotagents --user initdotagents install
+dotagents initdotagents init --agents claude,cursordotagents --project initdotagents install

-Section titled “dotagents install”dotagents installInstall and refresh skill dependencies from agents.toml.
-Resolves sources,
+Section titled “dotagents install”dotagents installInstall and refresh skill, subagent, and plugin dependencies from agents.toml.

 Example: